elixir-makeup/makeup/CONTRIBUTING.md

 # The release script

 This project uses a release script to make it easy to publish a new release.
-The script perform a series of checks and executes a number of tasks.
+The script performs a series of checks and executes a number of tasks.

 The script was inspired by the continuous release philosophy of the python Hypothesis library.
 You can find a high-level description [here](https://hypothesis.works/articles/continuous-releases/).